 - Used clothing (unless the shelter has the capacity to accept it, so check first)

-- Used mattresses
+- Used mattresses or pillows

 - Used baby items like car seats and cribs